Infostrux-Solutions/snowflake-zero-to-chat-with-your-data/zero_to_chat_with_your_data/zero_to_chat_with_your_data.md

 Note the **+ Warehouse** option in the upper right corner of the top.
 This is where you can quickly add a new warehouse.
 However, we want to use the existing warehouse `LAB_USER_WAREHOUSE_<NUMBER>`.

 Click the row of the `LAB_USER_WAREHOUSE_<NUMBER>` warehouse.
 Then click the **[...]** in the upper right corner text above it to see the actions you can perform on the warehouse.
 We will use this warehouse to load the data from AWS S3.

 ![warehouse image](assets/Lab_Image_1_wh.png)

+Click **Edit** to walk through the options of this warehouse and learn some of Snowflake's unique functionality.

+>  If this account isn't using Snowflake Enterprise Edition (or higher), you will not see the **Mode** or **Clusters** options shown in the screenshot below.
+The multi-cluster warehouses feature is not used in this lab, but we will discuss it as a key capability of Snowflake.

+![warehouse edit image](assets/Lab_Image_2_wh.png)

-The **Size** drop-down is where the capacity of the warehouse is selected.
+- The **Size** drop-down is where the capacity of the warehouse is selected.
 For larger data loading operations or more compute-intensive queries, a larger warehouse is recommended.
 The sizes translate to the underlying compute resources provisioned from the cloud provider (AWS, Azure, or GCP) where your Snowflake account is hosted.
 It also determines the number of credits consumed by the warehouse for each full hour it runs.
 The larger the size, the more compute resources from the cloud provider are allocated to the warehouse and the more credits it consumes.
 For example, the `4X-Large` setting consumes 128 credits for each full hour.
 This sizing can be changed up or down at any time with a simple click.

-![warehouse edit image](assets/Lab_Image_2_wh.png)
+- If you are using Snowflake Enterprise Edition (or higher) the **Query Acceleration** option is available.
+When it is enabled for a warehouse, it can improve overall warehouse performance by reducing the impact of outlier queries, which are queries that use more resources than the typical query.
+Leave this disabled

+- If you are using Snowflake Enterprise Edition (or higher) and the **Multi-cluster Warehouse** option is enabled, you will see additional options.
+This is where you can set up a warehouse to use multiple clusters of compute resources, up to 10 clusters.
+For example, if a `4X-Large` multi-cluster warehouse is assigned a maximum cluster size of 10, it can scale out to 10 times the compute resources powering that warehouse...and it can do this in seconds!
+However, note that this will increase the number of credits consumed by the warehouse to 1280 if all 10 clusters run for a full hour (128 credits/hour x 10 clusters).
+Multi-cluster is ideal for concurrency scenarios, such as many business analysts simultaneously running different queries using the same warehouse.
+In this use case, the various queries are allocated across multiple clusters to ensure they run quickly.

+- Under **Advanced Warehouse Options**, the options allow you to automatically suspend the warehouse when not in use so no credits are needlessly consumed.
+There is also an option to automatically resume a suspended warehouse so when a new workload is sent to it, it automatically starts back up.
+This functionality enables Snowflake's efficient "pay only for what you use" billing model which allows you to scale your resources when necessary and automatically scale down or turn off when not needed, nearly eliminating idle resources.
+Additionally, there is an option to change the Warehouse type from Standard to Snowpark-optimized.
+Snowpark-optmized warehouses provide 16x memory per node and are recommended for workloads that have large memory requirements such as ML training use cases using a stored procedure on a single virtual warehouse node.
+Leave this type as Standard

+>  **Snowflake Compute vs Other Data Warehouses**
+Many of the virtual warehouse and compute capabilities we just covered, such as the ability to create, scale up, scale out, and auto-suspend/resume virtual warehouses are easy to use in Snowflake and can be done in seconds.
+For on-premise data warehouses, these capabilities are much more difficult, if not impossible, as they require significant physical hardware, over-provisioning of hardware for workload spikes, and significant configuration work, as well as additional challenges.
+Even other cloud-based data warehouses cannot scale up and out like Snowflake without significantly more configuration work and time.

 **Warning - Watch Your Spend!**
 During or after this lab, you should be careful about performing the following actions without good reason or you may burn through your $400 of free credits more quickly than desired: